antares0811/uB_CardiacSeg/README.md

 ```

 ## Acknowledgements
 Our code is largely based on [SS-Net](https://github.com/ycwu1997/SS-Net).
-Thanks for these authors for their valuable work, hope our work can also contribute to related research.
+Thanks to these authors for their valuable work, I hope our work can also contribute to related research.

 ## Questions
-If you have any questions, welcome contact me at 'thanh-huy_nguyen@etu.u-bourgogne.fr' or 'bihuyz@gmail.com'
+If you have any questions, welcome contact us at 'thanh-huy_nguyen@etu.u-bourgogne.fr' (Huy) or "Thi-Thu-Khiet_Dang@etu.u-bourgogne.fr" (Khiet).